 The following questions are directed at an individual's ability to ensure the accuracy of the information collected about him or her.

-7.1 What are the procedures that allow individuals to gain access to their information?
+7.1 The procedures that allow individuals to gain access to their information.

 These questions are related to privacy control IP-2, Individual Access, and AR-8, Accounting of Disclosures.